bamcis-io/HadoopDockerContainers/Readme.md

 There are serveral different versions of the `hadoop-*` containers.

 * **hadoop-*-base** - This container has just the Hadoop binaries installed, no configurations to the hadoop environment have been performed.
 This is useful if you are installing another application that just requires the Hadoop jar files.
-* **haddoop-*-hdfs** - This container has HDFS setup but does not contain any configurations for MapReduce or YARN.
+* **hadoop-*-hdfs** - This container has HDFS setup but does not contain any configurations for MapReduce or YARN.
 * **hadoop-*-pseudo-distributed** - A fully operational pseudo distributed Hadoop setup.
 * **hadoop-*** - A container that can run a distributed hadoop cluster.